 The Andreas Canyon is an area of various color greens and fan palms that contrast one another.
 There are over 150 plant species within the half-mile radius, so you are sure to see something new.
 The scenic trail winds down through the palmed path, past rock formations thousands of years old.
 As you work your way to the creek, you will see remnants of the Indians who inhabited the area.

 Their food preparation tools and mortars are a tempting souvenir but please leave them behind.
 Taking them would limit the adventure for the next explorer to come through.

 Indian Canyon is a popular destination for photographers and bird watchers.
 There are picnic tables along the way to stop for a rest and enjoy that lunch you brought.
 Just south of Andreas Canyon is the Murray Canyon area.

 Many wild animals still roam high above the canyon, and this is your best chance to catch a glimpse.
 This area is less visited so gives a truly secluded feel.
-The endangered bighorn sheep has been spotted here, as well as the endangered least bells bird that nests along the rocky ridges.
+The endangered bighorn sheep have been spotted here, as well as the endangered least bells bird that nests along the rocky ridges.

 Ranger-led hikes are available if you prefer a bit of guidance in your exploration.
-The guide will take you through a mile long trail, which lasts approximately 1.5 hours.
+The guide will take you through a mile-long trail, which lasts approximately 1.5 hours.
 You must register ahead of time at the Canyon Trading post.

 If available, visitors can go on a walk with a medicine man who tells terrific tales and spellbinding stories of Indian legend.